wwwizard59/Chatterbox-TTS-Server/README.md

     *   🩺 Health check endpoint (`/api/ui/initial-data` also serves as a comprehensive status check).
 *   **Advanced Generation Features:**
     *   📚 **Large Text Handling:** Intelligently splits long plain text inputs into chunks based on sentences, generates audio for each, and concatenates the results seamlessly.
 Configurable via `split_text` and `chunk_size`.
+    *   📖 **Audiobook Creation:** Perfect for generating complete audiobooks from full-length texts with consistent voice quality and automatic chapter handling.
     *   🎤 **Predefined Voices:** Select from curated synthetic voices in the `./voices` directory.
     *   ✨ **Voice Cloning:** Simple voice cloning using an uploaded reference audio file.
     *   🌱 **Consistent Generation:** Use Predefined Voices or Voice Cloning modes, optionally with a fixed integer **Seed**, for consistent voice output.